 The book, Somewhere Different, if you have an interest in long-term family adventure travel, worldschooling, RVing or alternative ways of living, it’s for you.
 It’s the most fascinating real family travel story I know.

-You can click through to Amazon to buy Somewhere Different.
+You can click through to Amazon to buy Somewhere Different on Kindle or as a paperback.

 Want to bookmark an image to Pinterest?
 There are two below, just for you.

-If you are interested in visiting our part of Romania, take a look at the Ridgley’s beautiful hotel, The Village Hotel, Breb.
+If you are interested in visiting our part of Romania, take a look at the Ridgeley’s beautiful hotel, The Village Hotel, Breb.